CBASoftwareDevolopment2020/SI-Exam/README.md

 ## Setup

-Bankolaj contains a secret.py file with a list of names
+Bankolaj contains a secret.py file with a list of names and the url to the rabbitmq service
 For CurrencyConverter to work create secrets.py file with X-RapidAPI-Key variable called `rapidapi_key`
 Currency API: https://rapidapi.com/apiworker.com/api/currency-converter13